wanlaiwang/electron-org-cn-doc/electron/api/dialog.md

 ## 方法

-`dialog` 模块有以下方法：
+` dialog ` 对象具有以下方法:

 ### `dialog.showOpenDialog([browserWindow, ]options[, callback])`

 * `browserWindow` BrowserWindow (可选)
 * `options` Object
-  * `title` String (可选)
+  * `title` String (optional)
-  * `defaultPath` String (可选)
+  * `defaultPath` String (optional)
-  * `buttonLabel` String (可选) - Custom label for the confirmation button, when left empty the default label will be used.
+  * `buttonLabel` String (optional) - Custom label for the confirmation button, when left empty the default label will be used.
   * `filters` [FileFilter[]](structures/file-filter.md) (optional)
-  * `properties` String[] (可选) - Contains which features the dialog should use.
+  * `属性` String[] (optional) - Contains which features the dialog should use.
 The following values are supported:
     * `openFile` - Allow files to be selected.
     * `openDirectory` - Allow directories to be selected.
     * `multiSelections` - Allow multiple paths to be selected.
     * `showHiddenFiles` - Show hidden files in dialog.
-    * `createDirectory` _macOS_ - Allow creating new directories from dialog.
+    * `createDirectory` - Allow creating new directories from dialog. *macOS*
-    * `promptToCreate` _Windows_ - Prompt for creation if the file path entered in the dialog does not exist.
-This does not actually create the file at the path but allows non-existent paths to be returned that should be created by the application.
+    * `promptToCreate` - Prompt for creation if the file path entered in the dialog does not exist.
+This does not actually create the file at the path but allows non-existent paths to be returned that should be created by the application. *Windows*
-  * `normalizeAccessKeys` Boolean (可选) - Normalize the keyboard access keys across platforms.
-Default is `false`.
-Enabling this assumes `&` is used in the button labels for the placement of the keyboard shortcut access key and labels will be converted so they work correctly on each platform, `&` characters are removed on macOS, converted to `_` on Linux, and left untouched on Windows.
-For example, a button label of `Vie&w` will be converted to `Vie_w` on Linux and `View` on macOS and can be selected via `Alt-W` on Windows and Linux.
+    * `noResolveAliases` - Disable the automatic alias (symlink) path resolution.
+Selected aliases will now return the alias path instead of their target path. *macOS*
+    * `treatPackageAsDirectory` - Treat packages, such as `.app` folders, as a directory instead of a file. *macOS*
+  * `message` String (optional) *macOS* - Message to display above input boxes.
-* `callback` Function (可选)
+* `callback` Function (optional)
   * `filePaths` String[] - An array of file paths chosen by the user

-成功使用这个方法的话，就返回一个可供用户选择的文件路径数组，失败返回 `undefined`。

-`browserWindow` 参数允许对话框将自身附加到父窗口，使其成为模态。

-`filters` 当需要限定用户的行为的时候，指定一个文件数组给用户展示或选择。例如：
+Returns `String[]`, an array of file paths chosen by the user, if the callback is provided it returns `undefined`.

+The `browserWindow` argument allows the dialog to attach itself to a parent window, making it modal.

+The `filters` specifies an array of file types that can be displayed or selected when you want to limit the user to a specific type.
+For example:

 ```javascript
 {